MPI-Dortmund/tomotwin-cryoet/docs/tutorials/tut02_cluster.rst

     :width: 20

-You can use the |mag| icon to change the displayed area/zoom and the :guilabel:`Home` icon to reset it.
+You can use the |mag| icon to change the displayed area/zoom and the Home icon to reset it.

 .. figure:: ../img/tutorial_2/img2.png
     :width: 650